fahertym/icn-covm/docs/architecture.md

-LoadP(key)    # Load a value from persistent storage DeleteP(key)  # Remove a key from persistent storage KeyExistsP(key) # Check if a key exists in storage
+LoadP(key)    # Load a value from persistent storage DeleteP(key)  # Remove a key from persistent storage KeyExistsP(key) # Check if a key exists in storage ListKeys(prefix) # List all keys with a given prefix
 ```

 ### Typed Operations